 The following steps were developed to help you easily navigate the enrollment process.
 By completing these steps, you are increasing your chances of reaching your educational goals.
-Feel free to stop by our Welcome Center in Komatke Hall at EMCC Avondale, visit EMCC's Buckeye location, or call 623-935-8888 at any point in the process if you have questions.
+Feel free to schedule an appointment to visit our Welcome Center in Komatke Hall at EMCC Avondale, visit EMCC's Buckeye location, or call 623-935-8888 at any point in the process if you have questions.

 For veterans and active duty service members, see the Veterans and active duty enrollment steps.